 Chapter 5: References

-Kendall is a 2022 graduate from Tyler Junior College with an Associates Degree in Nursing and has a huge passion for all things nutrition and hormone health.
-She is a member of the American Holistic Nurses Association and intends to pursue her BSN in Holistic Nursing!Read Full Bio
+Kendall is a 2022 Magna Cum Laude graduate from Tyler Junior College with an Associates Degree in Nursing.
+She has a huge passion for all things nutrition and hormone health, is a member of the American Holistic Nurses Association and is enrolled in Pacific College's RN-to-BSN in Holistic Nursing program.
+Upon graduation, Kendall intends to begin a Nutritional Therapy Practitioner program!Read Full Bio

 Provider approved by the Florida and Wyoming Board of Nursing-Certified Nursing Assistants, CE Broker Provider #: 50-13256.